What is a United States Visa Issuance Fee?

 For many works visas, the 2019 change meant an increase in the issuance fees paid after a visa is approved.
 Changes were made for certain E-1 and E-2, F, H, L, and R visa categories.

-The E-1 (Treaty Trader) and E-2 (Treaty Investor) visas are prime examples of how this new fee structure will have a large impact on applicants.The issuance fees have increased per visa from $105 USD to $3,464 USD.
+The E-1 (Treaty Trader) and E-2 (Treaty Investor) visas are examples of how this new fee structure will had a significant impact on applicants.The issuance fee increased per visa from $105 USD to $3,464 USD.

 Executive Order 13780, which was signed by the President in March 2017, required the Department of State to undertake a worldwide review of nonimmigrant visa reciprocity agreements and arrangements.
 During that review, the Department of State noted discrepancies between Australia’s visa regime and that of the United States.
 U.S. law requires U.S. visa fees and validities to be based, insofar as practicable, on the treatment afforded to U.S. citizens.
 Given that Australia was unable to change its visa regime, the United States is required by law to increase fees for certain visa categories to match Australia’s practices.

-The Australian government has had comparatively high visa fees on work related visas in the recent past and has sought to raise them in the last several years.
+The Australian government has had comparatively high visa fees on work-related visas in the recent past and has sought to raise them in the last several years.
 For example, the equivalent for many types of US work visas is the subclass 482 visa (which replaced the 457 short term work visa), which can cost well over $15,000 AUD in application fees and levies for a family of four to move to work in Australia.